 The Emotional Health Institute's focus, viscero-somatic quieting, functions by connecting subcortically generated markers to higher cognitive functions in order to neutralize or integrate disruptive emotional responses and associated behavioral patterns.

 Interoception is contemporarily defined as the sense of the internal state of the body.
 This can be both conscious and non-conscious.
 It is the sum of all the physical sensations from our internal organs, tissues, hormonal signals, immune and inflammatory responses, and other processes in the body triggered by stimuli.
 Emotions are crafted as our brain interprets this interoceptive data through our personal lens of personality, culture, and experience.
-Interoception constitutes a bridge, a “road map”, to the origin of our emotional difficulties.
+Interoception constitutes an entrance door to the origin of our emotional difficulties.

 The precise process we are using, which we call viscero-somatic quieting™, serves as the base of Emotional Resolution®.
 Viscero-somatic quieting™ connects you to the origin of an emotion through your physical sensations and modulates the unwanted emotional response permanently.

 Where do these physical sensations come from?

-From the current understanding of neuroscience, these sensations are predictions of the brain, based on past traumatic experiences.
+From the current understanding of neuroscience, these sensations are predictions of the brain, based on past highly stressful experiences.
 In her theory of how emotions are constructed, Feldman Barrett explains that “in every waking moment, your brain uses past experience, organized as concepts, to guide your actions and give your sensations meaning.
 When the concepts involved are emotion concepts, your brain constructs instances of emotion.”

 EmRes® allows the brain to permanently update its outdated prediction by consciously observing the obsolete interoceptive prediction from a safe, present-day perspective.